ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Times viewed

+!!! info ""
-> The number of times the Plex item has been viewed.
+    The number of times the Plex item has been viewed.

 - Key: Plex.viewCount
 - Availability: movies, shows, seasons, episodes